Special Needs Trust Lawyer Serving Families In Texas And Oklahoma

-At David W. Smith II PLLC, you can work with an estate planning lawyer who is well-versed in creating and putting into effect special needs trusts that will work to protect your family member.
-Since 2008, Oklahoma City special needs trust attorney David Smith has been assisting families in creating customized estate plans to cover all of the needs and objectives unique to their family and estate situations.
+At David W. Smith II PLLC, you can work with an estate planning lawyer who is well-versed in creating and putting into effect special needs trusts that will work to protect your family members.
+Since 2008, special needs trust attorney David Smith has been assisting families across Dallas and Oklahoma City in creating customized estate plans to cover all of the needs and objectives unique to their family and estate situations.

 A special needs trust essentially creates monies held in trust for the disabled person as a kind of reserve fund that can supplement the person’s expenses/needs that extend beyond what is obtained through public assistance or government benefits.
 These governmental programs are only available to people who meet the eligibility criteria, based on their limited financial resources and funds.
 Thus, if a special needs person receives gifts or inheritances that put the person over the limit of financial eligibility, means-tested government benefits can be lost.

 Special needs trusts can be independent trusts by themselves or can be part of a parent’s revocable living trust.
 Each case is different and can be set up according to what you wish to achieve for your disabled family member.